groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-loading/load-password-protected-docs-groupdocs-java/_index.md

 ---
-title: "Batch Process Documents: Load Password-Protected Files with GroupDocs.Merger for Java"
+title: "Batch Process Documents - Load Password-Protected Files with GroupDocs.Merger for Java"
 description: "Learn how to batch process documents and load password-protected files in Java using GroupDocs.Merger.
 Follow this step-by-step guide to enhance your document management workflow."
 date: "2026-01-13"
 weight: 1